The Honorable Donald M. Kerr, Ph.D. Member, Board of Regents and Senior Fellow

 Dr. Donald M. Kerr is chairman of the Board of Trustees of the MITRE Corporation.
 He first joined the board in 2009, was named vice chairman in 2014, and elevated to chairman in 2018.
 He also serves as a director of Michael Baker International, LLC; and Orbis Operations, LLC.
 Previously, he was confirmed by the Senate on October 4th, 2007 as principal deputy director of national intelligence and served in that position until January 20th, 2009.

-From July 21st, 2005, Dr. Kerr served as the fifteenth Director of the National Reconnaissance Office.
-He previously served as Deputy Director for Science and Technology at the Central Intelligence Agency since August 2001, and he received the CIA Distinguished Intelligence Medal in September 2005.
+From July 21st, 2005, Dr. Kerr was the fifteenth director of the National Reconnaissance Office and concurrently served as the assistant to the Secretary of the Air Force for Intelligence Space Technology.
+Prior to that he was deputy director for science and technology at the Central Intelligence Agency since August 2001,

-From October 1997 until August 2001, Dr. Kerr was an Assistant Director of the Federal Bureau of Investigation in charge of the Laboratory Division.
-Dr. Kerr’s prior government service was with the Department of Energy from August 1976 through July 1979, first in Las Vegas as Deputy Manager of Nevada Operations, and subsequently in Washington, D.C., as the Deputy Assistant Secretary and Acting Assistant Secretary for Defense Programs and later for Energy Technology.
+From October 1997 until August 2001, Dr. Kerr was an assistant director of the Federal Bureau of Investigation in charge of the Laboratory Division.
+Dr. Kerr’s previous government service was with the Department of Energy from August 1976 through July 1979, first in Las Vegas as deputy manager of Nevada Operations, and subsequently in Washington, D.C., as the deputy assistant secretary and acting assistant secretary for Defense Programs and later for Energy Technology.

-Dr. Kerr held several key executive positions in private industry.
-From 1993 through 1996, he was Corporate Executive Vice President and Director at Science Applications International Corporation.
-Dr. Kerr was President and Director of EG&G, Inc., from 1989 through 1992.
-He served as a Director of Resources for the Future from 1990 through 1999 and on the Executive Committee of the National Association of Manufacturers Board from 1987 through 1992.
+Dr. Kerr has held several key executive positions in private industry.
+From 1993 through 1996, he was corporate executive vice president and a director at Science Applications International Corporation.
+Dr. Kerr was president and a director of EG&G, Inc., from 1989 through 1992.
+He served as a director of Resources for the Future from 1990 through 1999 and on the executive committee of the National Association of Manufacturers Board from 1987 through 1992.